alexnaoki/LHC_Hidroweb/README.md

 # Usage

 You can use a ".csv" file from ANA's website, or you can get the latest Inventory file from ANA's API (and later save in your local).
+Don't forget to add 'Inventario.csv' at the end.
 ![](https://github.com/alexnaoki/LHC_Hidroweb/blob/master/gifs/inventario01_v2.gif)

 After uploading the Inventory data you can **visualize** the columns in the inventory.